muhammadarsal/ng-select2/.github/ISSUE_TEMPLATE/feature_request.md

 To expedite issue processing please search open and closed issues before submitting a new one.
 Existing issues often contain information about workarounds, resolution, or progress updates.

+Also check this is an issue for the ng-select2 wrapper, issues about select2 can be created at the [select2 repository](https://github.com/select2/select2).

 🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅🔅-->

 # 🚀 Feature request